Deepen Your Learning with a Workshop

 This half-day technology workshop sponsored by the Assembly on Computers in English (ACE) invites participants to explore digital movie making and audio recording apps, as well as graphic design tools to give students and educators voice and agency and to encourage creativity and critical thinking.

 Participants will learn a variety of movie and video apps and graphic design tools that can be used to give voice to students and educators and to evaluate and respond to the voices of others.
-The sessions will provide opportunities to discuss how to move learners from merely consuming content to creating digital content and in this way to empower them be advocates of social change, equity, and responsible citizenship in online, offline, and hybrid spaces.
+The sessions will provide opportunities to discuss how to move learners from merely consuming content to creating digital content and in this way to empower them to be advocates of social change, equity, and responsible citizenship in online, offline, and hybrid spaces.

 Workshop leaders, drawn from K–12 and post-secondary faculty, will incorporate hands-on activities, group discussions, and instruction to familiarize participants with a newer generation of apps and technology tools.
 Sessions feature student work, classroom activities, and teacher resources.